Fact: Center Organization can be a nightmare.

 It will help you with your short and long-term planning.
 It also will feel really good when your administration walks into your room and they see all the standards listed on each center as they walk through the room.
 Glowing observations…here you come! 😉

-[If you use my ready-made 1st Grade Centers, all the labels for each month and activity are in the big zip file and ready for you to print on Avery Labels!]
+[If you use my ready-made 1st and 2nd Grade Literacy Centers, all the labels for each month and activity are in the big zip file and ready for you to print on Avery Labels!]

 3. Label your storage containers